michellenieto5/OpenSpace/README.md

 Feel free to create issues for missing features, bug reports, or compile problems or contact us via [email](mailto:openspace@amnh.org?subject=OpenSpace:).
 Regarding any issues, you are very welcome on our [Slack support channel](https://openspacesupport.slack.com) to which you can freely [sign-up](https://join.slack.com/t/openspacesupport/shared_invite/zt-24uhn3wvo-gCGHgjg2m9tHzKUEb_FyMQ).

 ![Image](https://docs.openspaceproject.com/en/latest/_static/images/himalaya-nkpg-dome.jpg)
+# Contributors to OpenSpace
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

+A detailed overview on how to contribute can be found in the [contributing guide](https://docs.openspaceproject.com/en/latest/dev/compiling/index.html).

+If you are simply looking to start working with the OpenSpace codebase, navigate to the GitHub "issues" tab and start looking through interesting issues.
+There are a number of issues listed [good first issue](https://github.com/OpenSpace/OpenSpace/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) where you could start out.

+Or maybe through using OpenSpace you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’...you can do something about it!
+Here's is our guide for a [feature request.](https://github.com/OpenSpace/OpenSpace/blob/master/.github/ISSUE_TEMPLATE/feature_request.md)

+Feel free to ask questions on opur [Slack support channel](https://openspacesupport.slack.com).

+As contributors and maintainers to this project, you are expected to abide by OpenSpace's code of conduct.
+More information can be found at: [Contributor Code of Conduct](https://github.com/OpenSpace/OpenSpace/blob/master/CODE_OF_CONDUCT.md)
 # License
 The contents of this repository provided under an [MIT license](https://github.com/OpenSpace/OpenSpace/blob/master/LICENSE.md).